Ahmed-Hesham123/Programming-Foundations-Beyond-the-Fundamentals-Using-Paython/readme.md

 Thanks for checking out this Programming Foundations Beyond the Fundamentals Course content.

-**To complete this challenge, I studied for a long time and it was a very interesting trip and I learned a lot from Eng.Sasha Vodnik and I wish for her a great success and special thanks to those in charge of the Al-Bunyan Al-Marsous competition, especially Engineer Ahmed Fathi, for their efforts, and I wish for them a great success.**
+**To complete this challenge, I studied for a long time and it was a very interesting trip and I learned a lot from Eng.Sasha Vodnik and I wish for him a great success and special thanks to those in charge of the Al-Bunyan Al-Marsous competition, especially Engineer Ahmed Fathi, for their efforts, and I wish for them a great success.**

 ### Course Link